claceio/docs/content/about.md

 ### What is OpenRun?

-OpenRun is an Apache-2.0 licensed project building a web app development and deployment platform for internal tools.
-OpenRun allows easy and secure hosting of multiple web apps, in any language/framework, on a single machine.
+OpenRun (previously called Clace) is an Apache-2.0 licensed project building a web app development and deployment platform for internal tools.
+OpenRun is an open source alternative to Google Cloud Run and AWS App Runner.
 OpenRun is cross-platform (Linux/Windows/OSX) and provides a GitOps workflow for managing web apps.

 ### Project Goals